 Estimated Reading Time: 5 Minutes

 In today’s age, companies are expanding their service and product lines more than ever before.
 Amazon, which was once an online bookseller, has grown to operate a grocery store chain, produce and stream movies, and help families hire qualified repair people.

 Similarly, companies that once offered just auto insurance or bank accounts now offer life insurance, anti-virus software, and even identity protection.

-The convergence of technology and increased partnerships have allowed more businesses to add more to their product and services ecosystem, and has helped transform them into a one-stop shop for customers.
+The convergence of technology and increased partnerships have allowed more businesses to add more to their product and service ecosystem, and has helped transform them into a one-stop shop for customers.
 As companies have evolved in this way, so have customer expectations.
-These changing consumer demands have forced businesses to put even more efforts into offering all the products and services their customers are looking to purchase through them.
+These changing consumer demands have forced businesses to put resources into offering products and services typically outside their wheelhouse.
 However, in this attempt to be everything consumers are looking for, many companies are unfortunately missing the mark.
-They are offering lots of products and services – but not the ones consumers actually want to buy, which would ultimately result in their loyalty and repeated business.
+They are offering lots of products and services – but not the ones consumers actually love and want to buy, which would ultimately result in their loyalty and repeated business.

-Identifying Services that Consumers Want to Buy From Your Company
+Identifying Services that Consumers Love and Want to Buy From Your Company

-Demand - In order to identify products and services consumers actually will find valuable, it is important to start by looking into what problems and concerns they face.
+Demand - In order to identify products & services consumers love and will actually find valuable, it’s important to start by looking into what problems and concerns they are already facing.
 Research by the Federal Trade Commission, University of Texas Center for Identity, and many more reputable research organizations have shown that one worry plaguing consumers is threats to their data security and resulting identity fraud.
 What’s more, according to Javelin Research & Strategy’s 2019 Identity Fraud Study, there were 14.4 million victims of identity fraud in 2018.
 Moreover, those identity fraud victims in 2018 experienced a heavier financial burden with consumers reporting to have lost nearly $1.48 billion to fraud – an increase of $406 million over what consumers reported losing in 2017.

 Fit - Once your business has identified a proven consumer problem to address, like identity fraud, they should consider if your company would be a logical fit to address it.
 This is where Cosmopolitan could have gained some important intel when deciding if yogurt made sense for them.
 Just because there is an opportunity in a market, does not mean customers will look to your brand to fill it.
-One service many consumers are looking to businesses they already trust, like yours, to purchase from is identity protection.
+One service many consumers are looking to businesses they already trust – like yours – to purchase from is identity protection.
 Over 50% of consumers shared they will look to their financial institutions to purchase identity protection, and over 40% will look to their insurance providers.

-Quality - A third, and equally important consideration, is to evaluate if the features included in the service/product are high quality and will help address the problem they intended it to solve.
+Quality - A third, and equally important consideration, is to evaluate if the features included in the service/product will help address the problem they intended it to solve.
 In the identity protection market, many products may appear to be very feature-rich at first glance.
-While we don’t know of anyone actually offering leprechaun identity theft protection, too often these service providers don’t start in the right place when developing their features – by looking at the people they will serve – so the resulting features are just as far-fetched.
+While we don’t know of anyone actually offering leprechaun identity theft protection, too often these service providers don’t start in the right place when developing their features – by looking at the people they will serve – so the resulting features can sometimes be unnecessary and unwanted.
 This approach leads to the development of products pumped full of features that drive up the cost without protecting consumers from the risks they are most often concerned about and actually facing.
 Offering products like these will not drive customer loyalty.
 To explain this further, let’s assume, for example purposes, that there was a large market of consumers looking to eat yogurt made by the same company who published their favorite magazine.
 Well, then Cosmopolitan’s yogurt would be an in-demand and logically fitting product.
-However, it would still not be a successful one if it tasted bad because then it would not meet all three of the critical requirements to be valuable to consumers – in-demand, a logical fit, and quality.
+However, it would still not be a successful one if it tasted bad, because then it would not meet all three of the critical requirements to be valuable to consumers – in-demand, a logical fit, and quality.

 The aforementioned third consideration highlights the importance of carefully selecting the right strategic partner to offer any product or service your business does not develop in-house.
-As explained above, identity protection is a service that could help your business achieve its customer loyalty, and resulting retention and revenue goals.
-And offering it through a trusted partner like Generali Global Assistance (GGA) can make the associated costs of offering it minimal and can further drive your company’s ROI.
+As explained above, identity protection is a service that could help your business achieve its customer loyalty and resulting retention and revenue goals.
+And offering it through a trusted partner like Generali Global Assistance (GGA) can make the associated costs of offering it minimal, further driving your company’s ROI.